smartinternz02/SI-GuidedProject-4631-1626955787/README.md

 Tanisha Mandal

 I thank my mentor for the incredible support, the teachings and doubt clearing and I also thank the SMARTINTERNZ team for this incredible opportunity.

-Note to mentor and SmartInternz Team:
-Imported from my original github as this is the mail id registered for SmartInternz